Sunday, March 10, 2013

 Vermicomposting

 When vermicomposting, you should use at least a pound of worms for any amount of composting material.
 You should supply a good amount of Eisenia fetida also known as red wrigglers.
-These are the type of worms, that help break down your compost the fastest.
+These are the type of earth worms, that help break down your compost the fastest.

 TIPS